IDS 280. Interdisciplinary Thinking and Writing. 3 Credits.

-The course will examine the nature of disciplines and fields and the way in which knowledge is organized.
-Basic assumptions and orientations will be compared and contrasted for scientific, social scientific, and humanities areas.
-Current literature in the field of interdisciplinary studies will be presented.
+The course will examine the nature of academic disciplines and fields and the way in which knowledge is generated, organized, and shared.
+Basic assumptions and orientations will be compared and contrasted in the humanities, social sciences, and science disciplines.
+Current literature in the field of interdisciplinary studies will be presented, with an emphasis on interdisciplinary approaches in the health fields.
 F,S.

 IDS 399.
 Interdisciplinary Topics.
 1-3 Credits.